Bakejayer/Portfolio/README.md

 # Portfolio

-In this projectg we were tasked with creating a 12 and 24 hour clock to display on the command line, along with a menu with functions tto change to displayed time.
+In this project we were tasked with creating a 12 and 24 hour clock to display on the command line, along with a menu with functions to change to displayed time.
 In this project, I think I did a particlularly good job of separtating my code into functions in accordance with OOP principles, as well as commenting my code to make it easy to understand how everything works.
 This program could be enhanced with different constructors which would allow it to be implemented in different ways.
-I could also alter some functions to make them static and usable without implementing a Clock class.
+I could also alter some functions to make them static and usable without implementing a Clock object.

 This was a fairly easy project to complete.
 The most trouble I had was when working with a struct that came with Java's time library, but looking through the documentation was enough to get around this.
 This program was made